-We all enjoy a toastie after a night out on the piss, snuggling up watching a movie, or whenever we have bugger all left in the fridge and pantry.
+We all enjoy a Toastie after a night out on the town, snuggling up watching a movie, or whenever we have next to nothing left in the fridge and pantry.

-A toastie is basically a toasted cheese sandwich.
+A Toastie is basically a toasted cheese sandwich.
 A sandwich that has been toasted.
-Toasties are usually cooked in the old sandwich makers.
+Toasties are often cooked in the old sandwich makers.
 You know, the ones where you clamp down the lid, barely fitting your ingredients in.

-We also call them Jaffles.
-The toastie maker has sealed edges and usually 2 tringle halves.
-But we can call any toasted/grilled cheese sandwich a toastie.
+The Toastie maker has sealed edges and usually 2 tringle halves.
+But we can call any toasted/grilled cheese sandwich a Toastie.

 In 1974 Breville realesed its new contraption – the toastie machine.
 Dont get me wrong toasted cheese sandwiches had been around for ages but this machine was different.

-It was the first machine to have the cut and seal mechanism we usually associate with the toastie/jaffle.
+It was the first machine to have the cut and seal mechanism we now usually associate with the Australian Toastie / Jaffle.

-While there may be some debate as to exactly what a toastie is, we can all agree its a sandwich that has been toasted or grilled.
+Today, Australian Toasties can have additional ingredients from meat to tomatoes to baked beans.
+While there may be some debate as to exactly “what is a Toastie”, we can all agree its a sandwich that has been toasted or grilled.